-Wheaton Academy desires to create unique opportunities for students to engage in career-shaping activities and help them discover the way God has uniquely equipped them to positively impact the world.
-An internship provides a student a firsthand perspective of the skills and tasks needed to be successful in a potential career path.
+Wheaton Academy desires to create unique opportunities for students to engage in career-shaping activities and help them discover the way God has uniquely equipped them to impact the world positively.
+An internship provides a student with a firsthand perspective of the skills and tasks needed to be successful in a potential career path.
 For example, the experience can engage students in business strategy, digital transformation, sales, marketing, or operations for a profit or not-for-profit business.
 It can also, for example, give them a glimpse into the engineering, computer science, real estate, food service, wealth management, commodities trading, education, or healthcare industry.
-Wheaton Academy places such high value on these experiences that students must complete one internship some time in their four years.
+Wheaton Academy places such high value on these experiences that students must complete one internship sometime in their four years.
 Internships are recommended for grades 10, 11, or 12.
 On occasion, an exception may be granted for freshmen by the Internship Coordinator.
 Most students choose to intern during Winterim of their junior year to assist with college or vocational decisions.
 Freshman and sophomore transfer students are required to complete an internship before graduation.
 Junior and senior transfer students are recommended but not required to complete an internship before graduation.
 Wheaton Academy specifically encourages students to use the two weeks of Winterim to pursue an internship.
-Alternate timing may be available based on the internship opportunity, nature of an experience, and student availability.
+Alternate timing may be available based on the internship opportunity, the nature of the experience, and student availability.
 In this case, the student must still participate in Winterim by taking classes or going on a trip.
-Taking the course THE BUSINESS OF...is recommended before completing an internship.
+Taking the course, THE BUSINESS OF...is recommended before completing an internship.
+To receive credit for an internship, students must complete a daily log and portfolio, as well as complete 60 hours of interning.